klamma/ar-for-eu-book/_pages/chapters/apm.md

   - Responsible for successful Scrum
   - Moderation of meetings
   - Makes sure developers are fine
-- In agile development, (good or bad) results are attributed to the team, not indiviudals.
+- In agile development, (good or bad) results are attributed to the team, not individuals.
 - Collective Code Ownership
   - Everybody is responsible for all code
   - Everyone may change all parts of the code